Sign Up for Our Monthly Europe Newsletter

 Belgium takes its beer seriously.
 Take, for instance, Delirium Cafe in Brussels, which had more than 2,000 different brews upon count a few years ago.
 Belgium is a paradise for brewski-loving visitors thanks to the strong beer culture that thrives in the diverse small nation.
 Though brewers in the Western U.S. have adopted some Belgian brewing practices, the experience is a bit different in Belgium itself.
 Here’s our guide to drinking beer in Belgium, including where to stay and an introduction to a new comer in the saturated brewing market.

-Beer made in Belgium runs the gamut, from light to dark and everything in between.
+What to Expect Beer made in Belgium runs the gamut, from light to dark and everything in between.
 The varietals tend to be sold in 330 ml bottles (about 11 ounces) and have a higher alcohol percentage than American brews.
 Taps aren’t as common, and most beers will be served from their bottle, poured into a glass specific to that particular beer — and not just specific to that type of beer, but specific to that one beer.
 Breweries make individual glasses designed with the best drinking experience in mind, brand them with their logo and provide instructions for how to pour.

-With so many varieties, it can be hard to decide what to have.
+What to Try With so many varieties, it can be hard to decide what to have.
 Saying something is “Belgian style” isn’t a definitive term.
 Every kind of beer is made in Belgium: wit, stouts, sours, light ales, dark ales and more.
 Additionally, each city or region has its own local breweries and varietals, though regional beers are served throughout the country.

 Here’s just a brief showcase of the diversity of Belgian brewing practices, starting from light brews to dark.
 The wit-style Blanche de Namur is a refreshing brew from Namur with a scent of orange blossoms.
 In Bruges, there’s the slightly hoppy but refreshing blond Brugse Zot.
 Duchesse de Bourgogne, with its wine-like, cherry-pie flavor, is a sour brewed in Vichte.
 Stouterik is a rich, bitter, brunt chocolatey stout brewed in Brussels.